-- a) The member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - Other children by distance from the School, with priority for admission given to children who live nearest to the School.
-The distance is measured in miles as a straight line between the Ordnance Survey data point for the child's home address and the School using Reading Borough Council digital mapping software.
-The home address is considered as the address where the child lives for the majority of term time with a parent (as defined in section 576 of the Education Act 1996)..
+parental responsibility for the child (as defined in the Children Act 1989).
 Where a child lives normally during the school week with more than one parent at different addresses, the home address accepted for the purposes of school admissions will be the one where the child spends the majority of term time.
 If a parent can show that their child spends an equal amount of time at two addresses during school term time with a parent, they can choose which address to use on the application.
 If a parent has more than one home, we will accept the address where the parent and child normally live for the majority of the school term time as the home address.